zheyuanhu01/AugmentedPINN/README.md

 The file "main.py" provides the code for the Burgers' equation, Helmholtz equation, Wave equation, and Klein-Gordon equation.

-You can control the PDE, the models, the hyperparameters by setting up args in the file.
+You can control the PDE, the models, and the hyperparameters by setting up args in the file.

+BB.py and BB4.py provide the codes for the Burgers-Boussinesq equation with two and four subdomains, respectively.
+The usage is the same as main.py.